 Barrett Browning ends her poem by acknowledging that she is willing to love her husband forever if God chooses to allow her to do so.
 She writes,

 …and, if God choose,

 I shall but love thee better after death.

 Not only will she love him well into eternity, she writes, but she will also love him even better than she does presently.
-Her love will continue to grow with the passing of time, regardless of whether or not she or he are still alive.
+Her love will continue to grow with the passing of time, regardless of whether or not she or he is still alive.
 The speaker’s love for her husband is so strong that not even death could destroy it.

 Elizabeth Barrett Browning fell in love with Robert Browning after he reached out to her about her writing.
 The couple wrote letters back and forth to each other before finally marrying, knowing full well that the marriage would not be accepted by Barrett Browning’s father.
-Their marriage was not only one filled with love, but also respect for each other’s writings.
+Their marriage was not only one filled with love but also respect for each other’s writings.
 The two were each other’s biggest supporters, and so it is no surprise that Barrett Browning would include this sonnet in her collection titled Sonnets From the Portuguese, so titled because Robert Browning often referred to his wife as his little Portuguese.

 Readers should also seek out Browning’s other love poems, such as ‘Sonnet 29’ and ‘Sonnet 14’.
 Her husband, Robert Browning, also wrote some interesting love poems.
 These include ‘Love in a Life’ and ‘Parting at Morning’.
 Other poems that are related to Browning’s ‘Sonnet 43,’ include ‘I Said to Love’ by Thomas Hardy, ‘Love Poem’ by Elizabeth Jennings, and ‘The Definition of Love’ by Andrew Marvell.